Fabric Commands

 • To inactivate it, set it back to false.

-• The purpose is to avoid the problem of locked MicroDB SQLite file which can happen in a use case when a GET & SELECT from LU1 is followed by loop on GET & SELECT from LU2.
+• The purpose is to prevent the MicroDB SQLite file from being locked, which can occur when a GET & SELECT from LU1 is followed by loop of GET & SELECT from LU2.

-• SET CLUSTER_DISTRIBUTE_AFFINITY command, to distribute the subsequent Fabric command to the specified affinity.
+• SET CLUSTER_DISTRIBUTE_AFFINITY command, used for distributing the subsequent Fabric command to the specified affinity.

 • Syntax: SET CLUSTER_DISTRIBUTE_AFFINITY = <AFFINITY>